Sanketarali/Currency-Converter/README.md

  # Contributing
 If you would like to contribute to this project, please create a pull request and I will review it as soon as possible.

-# License
-This project is licensed under the MIT License.
-Please see the LICENSE file for more details